evanmcook/fellllllllPrototype/README.md

 # fellllllll
 monome norns cat drummer

-ensure that the file 'fellllllll' resides in /dust/code/ of your norns.
+ensure that the folder 'fellllllll' resides in /dust/code/ of your norns.

 k2 for left hand, k3 for left hand. no audio output (yet) as of dec 12 2020